siddharth130500/DGR/README.md

 The code is implemented in both Python and optimized CUDA versions with multithreading.
 To run the Python code, run `python DGR.py`.
 For CUDA version, compile using `nvcc DGR_optimized.cu -o DGR_optimized`.
 Then run `./DGR_optimized`.

-Time comparison between the versions:
+Time comparison between the versions (for a sample point cloud):
 * Python version: 62.03323197364807 seconds
 * CUDA version: 0.6060945987701416 seconds